 - Know the best social media platforms to reach them

 Although some forms of influencer marketing are conducted across all social platforms, not every platform is guaranteed to work for your particular business model.
-If you have identified that your target audience can be found on Instagram, it’s probably best to use that platform in order to reach them directly.
+If you’re selling skincare products and you have identified that your target audience can be found on Instagram, it’s probably best to use that platform in order to reach them directly.
+Here’s more on skincare product marketing.

 Presenting the wrong influencers to your target audience is akin to having a vehicle with flat tyres, you won’t get very far until you remedy the situation.
 Making sure the influencer soothes your brand’s objective is essential to the success of this strategy.